ETHproductions/golfing-langs/README.md

 # golfing-langs
-A (soon-to-be) complete list of languages designed for code-golfing.
+A (mostly) complete list of languages designed for code-golfing.

 ---
 # List of golfing languages